PhilipJonasFranz/DataPipeline/README.md

  | `Repeat(int)`    | This condition returns true `n` times for a given element      | Condition         |
  | `Then()`         | Ends the condition builder to resume with defining statements  | Statement         |

+## Running the Pipeline

+Using the Builder, after the pipeline is configured the `.Build()` method in the Builder will return the head statement of the pipeline.
+The pipeline can now be run using `pipeline.run(...)`.
+Multiple input formats are available.
+The pipeline can be run asynchronously on a new Thread using `pipeline.runAsync(...)`.